-Families of 9 troops killed in amphibious vehicle to sue
+Heartbroken parents to sue a year after 9 troops died at sea

 Christiana Sweetwood of Danville, Virginia, said she never wants another mother to experience what she has over the past year.

-“When they took my son, they kind of took my life,” she said.
+“When they took my son, they kind of took my life,” she said through tears.
+“There’s a hole in my family I can’t fix.
+And I don’t want another mother standing at a door at 7 a.m. and two casualty officers telling her that her son is missing.”

 The accident occurred a day before Lance Cpl.
 Chase D. Sweetwood’s 19th birthday.
+He left behind seven siblings.

 His mother said she and the other families who lost loved ones plan to spend the anniversary of the accident together, sharing memories.
 She may put flowers in the ocean.

-On Saturday, Christiana Sweetwood plans to visit her son’s grave at Miramar National Cemetery in San Diego and eat his favorite dish — peach pie — to honor him on what would have been his 20th birthday.
+On Saturday, Sweetwood plans to visit her son’s grave at Miramar National Cemetery in San Diego and eat his favorite dish — peach pie — to honor him on what would have been his 20th birthday.

 The vehicles have been at the heart of the Marine Corps’ amphibious operations, carrying troops from ship to shore for both combat and humanitarian operations since the early 1980s.
 It can traverse both land and sea.